 Go for an afternoon stroll in this magnificent park, located in Santo António.
 One of the city’s best-kept secrets, Torel offers great views of the city, not to mention winding pathways, glorious fountains, and green patches in the shade.
 Join the locals and lose yourself in the tranquility of this park.
+Less

 The best place to stay in Lisbon depends on your travel tastes and preferences.
 The city has an impressive range of hotels, vacation apartments, and other accommodations to suit every kind of traveler.
 If you wish to walk around the city during your visit, neighborhoods like Bairro Alto, Avenida da Liberdade, Principe Real, and Chiado are all very centrally located, and are close to all major shops, restaurants, and attractions.

 Lisbon has one the best culinary scenes in Europe, and because of its location on the ocean, it’s a particularly good place to eat fish.
 As the food scene is ever changing, speak to a Tourlane Travel Expert for recommendations about the best places to eat.
 A great place for foodies to visit is the Mercado da Ribeira, which has more than 40 top-class eateries.

 As there is so much to see and do in Lisbon, we recommend spending at least three days and three nights on vacation in Lisbon.
 This will allow you to enjoy the city at a relaxed pace, get acquainted with the local culture, and visit all the major attractions.